 It is used as a refrigerant and to produce various nitrogenous fertilizers.

 Try yourself:How many unshared pair of electrons does an ammonia molecule have?

 The nitrogen atom in NH3 (ammonia) bears one lone pair of electron.
 Each single electron of hydrogen is bonded to the nitrogen atom.
 Three of out five electrons of nitrogen are involved in bonding whereas the unbounded two electrons make up the single unshared pair of electron.

 Oxides of Nitrogen

-NO2 contains odd number of valence electrons.
-On dimerisation, it is converted to stable N2O4 molecule with even number of electrons.
+NO2 contains an odd number of valence electrons.
+On dimerisation, it is converted to a stable N2O4 molecule with an even number of electrons.

 (ii) Ostwald’s process